cnm13ryan/ZeldaWars/README.md

-# ⚔️ The legend of Link
+# ⚔️ ZeldaWars
-A zelda-like game made in Godot
+A zelda-like Web 3 game made in Godot

-# the-legend-of-link
+# ZeldaWars

 # Bugs of the code